nyu-python-programming/course-material/syllabus.md

 Tutors for this course are waiting to answer your every question via Zoom videoconferencing.

-Tutoring hours:

 - via [Zoom](https://nyu.zoom.us/j/96900434059)
-- check hours with @Prasoon and @Hemant on Slack
+- contact @Prasoon and @Hemant on Slack

+Hours (all times Eastern):

+- Monday:- 2 pm to 3 pm
+- Tuesday:- 10 am to 11 am
+- Wednesday:- 2 pm to 4 pm
+- Thursday:- 3 pm to 5 pm
+- Friday:- 10 am to 12 pm
+- Saturday:- 9 am to 11 am

 ### Additional tutoring resources